frodoagu/stale/README.md

 Default value: `60`

-#### days-before-issue-stale
+#### time-before-issue-stale

+**Note: Replaces the deprecated `days-before-issue-stale` option.**

-Useful to override [days-before-stale](#days-before-stale) but only for the idle number of days before marking the issues as stale.
+Useful to override [time-before-stale](#time-before-stale) but only for the idle time before marking the issues as stale.
+Supports the same flexible time formats as [time-before-stale](#time-before-stale).

 Default value: unset

-#### days-before-pr-stale
+#### time-before-pr-stale

+**Note: Replaces the deprecated `days-before-pr-stale` option.**

-Useful to override [days-before-stale](#days-before-stale) but only for the idle number of days before marking the pull requests as stale.
+Useful to override [time-before-stale](#time-before-stale) but only for the idle time before marking the pull requests as stale.
+Supports the same flexible time formats as [time-before-stale](#time-before-stale).

 Default value: unset

-#### days-before-close
+#### time-before-close

+**Note: Replaces the deprecated `days-before-close` option.**

-The idle number of days before closing the stale issues or the stale pull requests (due to the stale label).
+The idle time before closing the stale issues or the stale pull requests (due to the stale label).
+Supports the same flexible time formats as [time-before-stale](#time-before-stale).

-The issues or the pull requests will be closed if the last update (based on [GitHub issue](https://docs.github.com/en/rest/reference/issues) field `updated_at`) is older than the idle number of days.
+The issues or the pull requests will be closed if the last update (based on [GitHub issue](https://docs.github.com/en/rest/reference/issues) field `updated_at`) is older than the specified time.
-Since adding the stale label will alter the last update date, we can calculate the number of days from this date.
+Since adding the stale label will alter the last update date, we can calculate the time from this date.

 If set to a negative number like `-1`, the issues or the pull requests will never be closed automatically.